Day Trading in Bangladesh

 There are three steps that any day trader must complete to set up shop in Bangladesh.
 These are:

-1. Selecting a broker.
+- Selecting a day broker that accepts Bangladesh traders.
 The first thing investors must check is that the brokerage they choose is licenced by the local regulator, or by a highly respected body in another territory (like the UK’s Financial Conduct Authority (FCA), or the US Securities and Exchange Commission (SEC)).
 Once you’ve done this, other important things to look at include trading fees and other charges, the quality of a company’s trading platform, and the range of tradeable financial instruments.

 A Day Trade In Action